citizensadvice/clamav-docker/README.md

 # About this Repo

-This is the Citizens Advice ClamAV docker image
+This is the Citizens Advice ClamAV docker image.
+The virus definitions are updated daily.
+The latest docker image can be pulled from `public.ecr.aws/citizensadvice/clamav:latest`

 To test: